 Dr Louise Mewton is a UNSW Scientia Senior Research Fellow and public health researcher with a focus on the epidemiology, assessment, prevention, and treatment of alcohol use and related disorders across the lifespan.
-She currently leads the Dementia Risk Factors Group at the Centre for Healthy Brain Ageing.
+She leads the Dementia Risk Factors Group at the Centre for Healthy Brain Ageing.
 Her current program of research focuses on understanding and reducing the cognitive impacts of alcohol exposure during gestation, adolescence, and older adulthood.

 Louise completed her PhD in 2012 at the National Drug and Alcohol Research Centre, UNSW.
 Her PhD focused on the epidemiology and diagnosis of alcohol use disorders in youth.
 She was then appointed Statistical Advisor and Postdoctoral Research Fellow at the Clinical Research Unit for Anxiety and Depression, St Vincent's Hospital at UNSW (2012-2014).
 In this role, she investigated the effectiveness of online treatments for anxiety and depression when delivered in primary health care settings.
 In 2014, she received an Australian Rotary Health Postdoctoral Fellowship to investigate the effectiveness of online cognitive training for the prevention of mental illness and risky alcohol use in youth.
 In 2018, she was appointed UNSW Scientia Lecturer to continue her program of research focusing on the epidemiology, assessment and prevention of alcohol use and related disorders across the lifespan.
-Louise's excellence in research has been reocgnised by early career awards from the leading drug and alcohol societies in Australia (Australasian Professional Society for Alcohol and Drugs, 2016) and the United States (College of Problems on Drug Dependence, 2012), In 2017, Louise receives a Young Tall Poppy Award (Australian Institute of Policy and Science) as well as the Society for Mental Health Research's Early Career Researcher Award.
+Louise's excellence in research has been reocgnised by early career awards from the leading drug and alcohol societies in Australia (Australasian Professional Society for Alcohol and Drugs, 2016) and the United States (College of Problems on Drug Dependence, 2012), In 2017, Louise received a Young Tall Poppy Award (Australian Institute of Policy and Science) as well as the Society for Mental Health Research's Early Career Researcher Award.